hashicorp/terraform-provider-google/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: For when something (a resource, field, etc.) is missing, but should be added.
+about: For when something (a resource, field, etc.) is missing, and should be added.

 ---